IBM/maximo-labs/MkDocs/mvi_8.4/docs/exerciseOne/exercise1-1.md

     <br>

 11. Try to get the boxes around the cans as close as possible.
-If you need to adjust your label, just <u>uncheck</u> the `Box` label first (box turns BLUE when ACTIVE, BLACK when not active) and use the 4 white corners to <u>adjust</u> the label.
+If you need to adjust your label, just uncheck the Box label first (box turns GRAY when ACTIVE, BLACK when not active) and use the 4 white corners to adjust the label.
 You may need to click on one of the can boxes to select it, if the 4 white corner boxes are not showing.
-You can also select the <u>trash</u> can symbol next to the label on the top right to delete it.
+You can also select the trash can symbol next to the label on the top right to delete it.
+Note: The trash can in the black icons is for deleting the ENTIRE image.

     ![img](/img/mvi_8.4/img-exerciseOne/exercise1-1/mistakes.png){: style="height:400px;width:900px"}